How hooks work

 Signature

-The useImerativeHandle
+The useImerativeHandle is defined as follows:

 function mountImperativeHandle<T>(